OpenLibMathSeq/IntegerSequences.jl/docs/src/modules.md

    🔶  [BooleanOperations](https://github.com/OpenLibMathSeq/IntegerSequences.jl/blob/master/src/BooleanOperations.jl)

+The 16 boolean operations

+* FALSE, AND, DIF, PRJ1, CNIMP, PRJ2, XOR, OR, NOR, EQV, NEG2, CIMP, NEG1, IMP, NAND, TRUE

-The 16 boolean operations "FALSE", "AND", "DIF", "PRJ1", "CNIMP", "PRJ2", "XOR", "OR", "NOR", "EQV", "NEG2", "CIMP", "NEG1", "IMP", "NAND", "TRUE" evaluated bitwise on the binary expansions of integers.
+evaluated bitwise on the binary expansions of integers.

-The main function is Bits(op::String, n::Int, k::Int, algo=max) where op are the above acronyms.
+The main function is

+* Bits(op::String, n::Int, k::Int, algo=max)

+where op are the above acronyms.
 If the lengths of the binary expansions of ``n`` and ``k`` are different, the parameter 'algo=min' offers the choice to reduce the range of comparison to the smaller range or to the larger range, 'algo=max', which will first pad the representation of the smaller operand with 0's up to the length of the larger operand.

 * Not, And, Dif, Cnimp, Xor, Or, Nor, Eqv, Cimp, Imp, Nand, BinDigits, BoolOps, Bits, V035327, V003817, V129760, V142151, V080079, V086799, V038712, V163617, V006257, V048724, V003188, V038554, V048735, V213370, V080940, V135521, V051933, V280172.